calmjs/calmjs/README.rst

         ...
     )

-Running ``python setup.py install`` in the directory the ``setup.py`` resides in will write that ``package_json`` fragment into the package's egg-info metadata section, provided that it is a valid JSON string or a dictionary without incompatible data types.
+Note that ``setup_requires`` section must specify |calmjs| in order to enable the ``package_json`` setup keyword for the generation of the ``package.json`` metadata file for the given package whenever ``python setup.py egg_info`` is executed (directly or indirectly), so that even if |calmjs| is not already installed into the current Python environment, it will be acquired from PyPI and be included as part of the |setuptools| setup process, and without being a direct dependency of the given package.
+The ``package.json`` will be generated if the provided data is either a valid JSON string or a dictionary without incompatible data types.

-All packages that ultimately depending on this ``example.package`` will have the option to inherit this ``package.json`` egg-info metadata.
-One way to do this is through that package's ``setup.py``.
-By invoking ``setup.py npm --init`` from there, a new ``package.json`` will be written to the current directory as if running ``npm init`` with all the dependencies declared through the Python package dependency tree for the given Python package.
+All packages that ultimately depending on this ``example.package`` will have the option to inherit this ``package.json`` metadata file.
+One method to do this is through that package's ``setup.py``.
+By invoking ``setup.py npm --init`` from there, a new ``package.json`` will be written to the current directory.
+This is akin to running ``npm init``, with the difference being that the dependencies are being declared through the Python package dependency tree for the given Python package.
+Do note that ``example.package`` (and its dependent package, if that is the one being developed) must already be installed and be importable in the given Python environment first.

-Alternatively, call ``calmjs npm --init example.package`` will do the same thing, provided that the ``example.package`` is available through the current Python environment's import system.
+Alternatively, invoking ``calmjs npm --init example.package`` from the command line will achieve the same thing, provided that both |calmjs|
+and ``example.package`` are installed and available through the current Python environment's import system.

 Dealing with |npm| dependencies with Python package dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~